 Can You Use Watercolor Over Sharpie?
 How?

-Sharpies are permanent markersOpens in a new tab. and they are solvent-based, so if the ink is wet and you begin to brush on watercolor, the ink will bleed.
+Sharpies are permanent markers and they are solvent-based, so if the ink is wet and you begin to brush on watercolor, the ink will bleed.
 The bleeding effect might ruin your entire painting, so you have to be careful with this process.

-To avoid this, you have to let the ink completely dry, and then you can gently rub your watercolor atop with a brush.
+To avoid this, you have to let the ink completely dry, and then you can gently apply your watercolor atop with a brush.
 If you don’t pay attention and don’t make sure that the sharpie pens are totally dry, the pigment will bleed, thus ruining the image.

 Most artists prefer to layer watercolor since the color is much less pigmented than acrylic paints, oil paints, and even gouache paints.
 So, if you choose to layer it as well, ensure that when you add watercolor to your sharpie drawing paper, you don’t have a lot of water on your brush.